ehtick/document-sdk-wpf-demos/README.md

 ## <a name="how-to-run-the-demos"></a>How to run the demos

-### Main Document SDK Sample Browser
-* Clone or download this repository.
-* Open `SampleBrowser.DocumentSDK.WPF.sln` file present under **SampleBrowser** folder in Visual Studio as startup project.
-* Restore NuGet packages for all the demo projects and run.

 ### Individual Document Format Demos
-You can also run individual demos for specific document formats:
+You can run individual demos for specific document formats:

 #### Word Processing (DocIO)
 * Open `Syncfusion.DocIODemos.WPF.sln` from the **docio** folder.
-* Choose between .NET462 or .NET 8.0-windows or .NET 9.0-windows project versions.
+* Select the .NET target version as .NET Framework 4.6.2 or .NET 8.0-windows, or .NET 9.0-windows for the project.

 #### PDF Processing
 * Open `Syncfusion.PdfDemos.WPF.sln` from the **pdf** folder.
-* Choose between .NET462 or .NET 8.0-windows or .NET 9.0-windows project versions.
+* Select the .NET target version as .NET Framework 4.6.2 or .NET 8.0-windows, or .NET 9.0-windows for the project.

 #### PowerPoint Processing
 * Open `Syncfusion.PresentationDemos.WPF.sln` from the **presentation** folder.
-* Choose between .NET462 or .NET 8.0-windows or .NET 9.0-windows project versions.
+* Select the .NET target version as .NET Framework 4.6.2 or .NET 8.0-windows, or .NET 9.0-windows for the project.

 #### Excel Processing (XlsIO)
 * Open `Syncfusion.XlsIODemos.WPF.sln` from the **xlsio** folder.
-* Choose between .NET462 or .NET 8.0-windows or .NET 9.0-windows project versions.
+* Select the .NET target version as .NET Framework 4.6.2 or .NET 8.0-windows, or .NET 9.0-windows for the project.

 **Notes:** While downloading the zip file, follow below steps
 * Before you unzip the archive, right-click it, select **Properties**, and then select **Unblock**.